nmatsuda/viz1090/README.md

 3. Download and process map data
 Until more comprehensive map source (e.g., Mapbox) is integrated, viz1090 uses the lat/lon SVG files from https://www.mccurley.org

-The getmap.sh pulls the svg file for the contiguous 48 US states and produces a binary file for viz1090 to read.
+The getmap.sh pulls the large SVG file for the contiguous 48 US states and produces a binary file for viz1090 to read.

 ```
 sudo apt install python3 python3-pip
 pip3 install lxml numpy tqdm
 ./getmap.sh
 ```

+There is also a world map avaiable from McCurley (https://mccurley.org/svg/data/World.svgz), which is much lower resolution and thus better for lower power hardware.

 The mapconverter script called by getmap.sh downsamples the file to render resonably quickly on a Raspberri Pi 4.
 If you are on a slower device (e.g, a Raspberry Pi 3), you may want to try something like: